gluppler/S-NES-BOY/template/README.md

 - **Palette loading**: Default palette configuration
 - **Empty CHR ROM**: 8 KB empty pattern table ready for your graphics
 - **Build system**: Makefile for easy compilation
+- **S-NES Compliant**: Follows all principles and laws of code established in the S-NES codebase

 ## Files